A Characterization for Decidable Separability by Piecewise Testable Languages: Preliminaries and Main Results

 \section{Preliminaries and Main Results}

+We assume the reader to be familiar with regular expressions and regular languages.
+In this section, we first set the notation and state our main results.

 The set of all integers and nonnegative integers are denoted by $\Z$ and $\N$ respectively.
-An \emph{alphabet} is a finite nonempty set, which we usually denote with $A$, $B$, or indexed versions thereof.
+An \emph{alphabet} is a finite nonempty set, which we usually denote with $A$, $B$, $C$, \ldots\ or indexed versions thereof.
 We refer to elements of $A$ as \emph{symbols}.
-A \emph{word} is a (possibly empty) concatenation $w = a_1 \cdots a_n$ of symbols $a_i$ that come from an alphabet $A$.
-A \emph{\infix} of $w$ is a sequence $a_j a_{j+1} \cdots a_{j+k}$ of consecutive symbols of $w$.